lightstep/lightstep-partner-toolkit/examples/cockroachdb/README.md

 ## Lightstep + CockroachDB

-[Cockroach Labs](https://www.cockroachlabs.com/) has instrumented their database using open standards so developers and database engineers can indentify performance problems.
+[Cockroach Labs](https://www.cockroachlabs.com/) has instrumented their database using open standards so developers and database engineers can identify performance problems.
 Lightstep is natively supported by Cockroach as a source for trace data.

 This is an example of how to use metrics and traces from [CockroachDB](https://github.com/cockroachdb/cockroach) with Lightstep.